MicrosoftDocs/quantum-docs/articles/provider-honeywell-migration-guide.md

 | H1-2 API Validator                | honeywell.hqs-lt-s2-apival | quantinuum.hqs-lt-s2-apival |
 | H1 Simulator                      | honeywell.hqs-lt-s1-sim    | quantinuum.hqs-lt-s1-sim    |

-## TODO: Update QDK version  numbers below once final QDK is published

 ### Migrating a Q# Project with Visual Studio Code or Visual Studio
 To migrate a Q# project, open the `project.csproj` file in the root folder of your solution, and update the value of `ExecutionTarget` per the table above.

 > [!Note]
-> If your .csproj file has a fixed SDK version such as `<Project Sdk="Microsoft.Quantum.Sdk/0.17.2105143879">`, ensure you replace the version number with at least `Microsoft.Quantum.Sdk/0.23.194793-beta`.
+> If your .csproj file has a fixed SDK version such as `<Project Sdk="Microsoft.Quantum.Sdk/0.17.2105143879">`, ensure you replace the version number with at least `Microsoft.Quantum.Sdk/0.23.195983`.

 Old `.csproj` file:
 ```xml